IPS-Eye-White

 Although centuries apart, the first of the two beasts seen by John shared many characteristics with the four great beasts seen by Daniel.
 It would be especially hard to miss the similarities between the fourth beast seen by Daniel and the first beast in Revelation.

-Represented four major kingdoms the first of which was in power at the time of writing.
+They Represented four major kingdoms the first of which was in power at the time of writing.
 The other three would arise in turn, each becoming a dominant power until it was overthrown.
+The fourth beast

 The Horns on The Fourth Beast

-Antiochus IV and The Nature of Hebrew Prophecy
+Antiochus IV - The Type And The Nature of Hebrew Prophecy

 The Second Beast of Revelation